davefp/davefp.github.io/about/index.md

 title: about
 ---

 Hi.
 I'm David.
-I've been many things: Developer, Advocate, Headhunter.
+I've been many things: Developer, Advocate, Headhunter, tutor.

 Most of my personal projects are open-source and can be found on [my GitHub profile](http://github.com/davefp).